apache/airflow/dev/PROVIDER_PACKAGE_DETAILS.md

 You can find the provider packages dependencies and extras in the README.md files in each provider package (in `airflow/providers/<PROVIDER>` folder) as well as in the PyPI installation page.

-Backport providers are a great way to migrate your DAGs to Airflow-2.0 compatible DAGs.
-You can switch to the new Airflow-2.0 packages in your DAGs, long before you attempt to migrate airflow to 2.0 line.
+Backport providers are a great way to migrate your Dags to Airflow-2.0 compatible Dags.
+You can switch to the new Airflow-2.0 packages in your Dags, long before you attempt to migrate airflow to 2.0 line.

 # Deciding when to release